-Fred and I met this past Saturday while I was taking pictures at the Union Square Greenmarket.
-When I passed by his booth, the Fifth Floor Farm Kitchen, he saw my camera, waved me over and said, “I have something for you.”
+Fred and I met while I was taking pictures at the Union Square Greenmarket.
+As I was passing by his booth, the Fifth Floor Farm Kitchen, he saw my camera, waved me over and said, “I have something for you.”

 At first I thought he mistook me for someone else, or that he was about to offer me a sample, but after a few minutes thumbing through a folder, he pulled out a copy of an article entitled, “Preserving Old, Fading Photos” and handed it to me.

-Contextually, I couldn’t figure out why a farmer at a green market would hand out copies of a photo preservation editorial to people.
+Contextually, I couldn’t figure out why a farmer at a green market would hand out copies of a photo preservation editorial.
 There was a disconnect.
 Shouldn’t it have been some kind of recipe?